facebook/react/docs/docs/ref-01-top-level-api.md

 ```javascript
 DOMElement findDOMNode(ReactComponent component)
 ```
 If this component has been mounted into the DOM, this returns the corresponding native browser DOM element.
-This method is useful for reading values out of the DOM, such as form field values and performing DOM measurements.
-When `render` returns `null` or `false`, `findDOMNode` returns `null`.
+This method is useful for reading values out of the DOM, such as form field values and performing DOM measurements. **In most cases, you can attach a ref to the DOM node and avoid using `findDOMNode` at all.** When `render` returns `null` or `false`, `findDOMNode` returns `null`.

 > Note:
 >
 > `findDOMNode()` is an escape hatch used to access the underlying DOM node.
 In most cases, use of this escape hatch is discouraged because it pierces the component abstraction.
-However, there are some situations where this is necessary (for instance, you may need to find a DOM node in order to position it absolutely or to determine the rendered width measured in pixels).

 >
 > `findDOMNode()` only works on mounted components (that is, components that have been placed in the DOM).
 If you try to call this on a component that has not been mounted yet (like calling `findDOMNode()` in `render()` on a component that has yet to be created) an exception will be thrown.
+>
+> `findDOMNode()` cannot be used on stateless components.

 ## ReactDOMServer